 What’s curious, though, is corned beef itself is another story.
 When I moved to New York, I was introduced to Reuben, of the Lower East Side Reubens, and had a dalliance so consuming, so enraptured, that had I been dating someone at the time, I would’ve surely felt the prickles of infidelity on the back of my neck.
 But the life span of these kinds of passions are brief, and I eventually grew weary and moved on to other heroes of Second Avenue delis.

 Recently, the urge returned, and Reuben came a-knocking.
-By now I knew I could make my own—-the sandwich and the meat.
+By now I knew I could make my own—-the sandwich, the bread, and the meat.
 For some reason, I’d long thought that corning was a process that could only be accomplished by a rabbi of considerable girth presiding over large wooden barrels hidden in the bowels of a deli.
 When I went on my own beef corning-bender, I churned out slab after slab of meaty pink striations.
 (No, sir, I ain’t ’fraid of no nitrates.)
 But despite my legendary Fatty Daddy appetite, there are only so many sandwiches I can consume before monotony once again descends.

 That’s when The One chimed in: “Why not make corned beef hash?”